 - Don't post any sensitive or personal information.

-- You can't use your own equipment to collect reviews from your customers.
+- You can't use your own equipment (for example, an iPad) to collect reviews from your customers.
 If you'd like to collect reviews on your company's premises, please contact us for permission.

 - We don't tolerate abuse, blackmail or threats against reviewers or against Trustpilot.